Bridges Investment Management Inc. Grows Stock Position in Generac Holdings Inc. (NYSE:GNRC)

 Analyst Ratings Changes

 A number of analysts have issued reports on the company.
 Wells Fargo & Company cut their target price on Generac from $175.00 to $155.00 and set an “overweight” rating on the stock in a research report on Friday, November 4th.
-Jefferies Financial Group lowered Generac from a “hold” rating to an “underperform” rating and cut their target price for the company from $95.00 to $85.00 in a research report on Tuesday, November 29th.
-Oppenheimer cut their target price on Generac from $135.00 to $115.00 in a research report on Thursday, December 8th.
-StockNews.com assumed coverage on Generac in a research report on Wednesday, October 12th.
-They issued a “hold” rating on the stock.
-Finally, Stifel Nicolaus dropped their price target on shares of Generac from $150.00 to $98.00 and set a “hold” rating for the company in a research note on Tuesday, December 13th.
+The Goldman Sachs Group cut their target price on Generac from $406.00 to $346.00 and set a “buy” rating on the stock in a research report on Friday, October 14th.
+Guggenheim cut their target price on Generac from $180.00 to $120.00 and set a “buy” rating on the stock in a research report on Wednesday, December 21st.
+Cowen cut their target price on Generac from $179.00 to $157.00 in a research report on Thursday, November 3rd.
+Finally, Robert W. Baird lowered Generac from an “outperform” rating to a “neutral” rating and cut their target price for the company from $122.00 to $119.00 in a research report on Tuesday, December 20th.
 Three analysts have rated the stock with a sell rating, six have given a hold rating and sixteen have given a buy rating to the company.
 Based on data from MarketBeat.com, Generac presently has a consensus rating of “Moderate Buy” and an average price target of $227.29.

 About Generac